geluso/learn-programming-programming-board-games/03-grid-games/00-tic-tac-toe/README.md

 ```

 **Takeaway:** You can always use an integer, an array, and the modulus
-operator to proceed through players's turns in an orderly fashion until a
+operator to proceed through player's turns in an orderly fashion until a
 game is over.
 When you take the turn number "modulo" the length of the array
 you end up with a number sequence that cycles through indexes of the array.